The Full Roadmap: Where You Are and What Comes Next

 The Forward Path

-Continuous practice: Monthly financial meetings, quarterly portfolio reviews, annual zakat calculations, and ongoing community engagement form the permanent practice that maintains the framework's benefits.
+Continuous practice.
+Monthly financial meetings, quarterly portfolio reviews, annual zakat calculations, and ongoing community engagement form the permanent practice that maintains the framework's benefits.

-Generational transfer: The greatest success of the framework is when your children adopt it for their own families.
+Generational transfer.
+The greatest success of the framework is when your children adopt it for their own families.
 They begin at Phase 1 with the advantage of financial literacy you did not have.
-Their progress through the phases will be faster and their outcomes stronger.
+Their progress through the phases will be faster, and their outcomes stronger.

 The Final Word

 The Intentional Muslim framework exists because Muslim families deserve a financial system built on Islamic principles from the foundation up.
 Not conventional advice with halal labels.
-Not religious exhortation without financial structure.
+Not religious advice without financial structure.
 A complete system.

 One hundred articles across six phases provide the knowledge.
 Four tools provide the application.
 The framework provides the structure.
 Your execution provides the results.